-Many marketers confuse user interface with the user experience; in truth the former is actually part of the latter.
+Many digital marketers confuse user interface with user experience; in truth the former is actually part of the latter.
 UX is the general feeling or sentiment one experiences after using a product or service.
 Putting it in context, UX encompasses the way a website works for your client’s customers.

-The role of UX design is to coordinate the elements of the website and eliminate the features that may make the user flinch, frown or worse, leave the website.
+The role of UX design is to coordinate the elements of the website and eliminate the features that may make the user flinch, frown, or worse, leave the website.
 A good user experience is characterized by the harmonious coordination of the following elements: content, visual design, information architecture, and the website’s loading time.

 Why It’s Important